Ways To Prevent Cruelty To Animals

 7. Humane Education In Schools

-Lessons on animal welfare, ethics, and rights are incorporated into science, social studies, literature, and other courses to help students grow in empathy, critical thinking, and a sense of duty to animals and the environment.
+Lessons on animal welfare, ethics, and rights are integrated into science, social studies, literature, and other courses to help students develop empathy, critical thinking, and a sense of duty toward animals and the environment.

 Students understand the interdependence between humans, animals, and the environment through hands-on learning experiences, interactive discussions, and engagement with animal-related issues.